binarytemple/riak_utils/README.md

 ```

-A further complication is the Riak implementation of consistent hashing.
-I can't tell from looking at the method signatures
+A further complication is the Riak implementation of consistent hashing http://basho.github.io/riak_core/chash.html#key_of-1.

+I can't tell from looking at the [implemention](https://github.com/basho/riak_core/blob/ddab30a9f86c0e6566d788731ab2596a40e2729a/src/chash.erl) exactly how I can replicate the logic in pure python.